Fox6935/-Kemono-EPUB-Creator/README.md

 # -Kemono-EPUB-Creator

-A browser extension to easily download selected posts from Kemono.su as organized EPUB ebooks.
+A browser extension to easily download selected posts from Kemono.cr as organized EPUB ebooks.
 This extension provides a user-friendly interface to browse posts, select a range or specific chapters, choose dynamic filename formats, and compile them into a readable EPUB file, complete with images and a table of contents.

 ## Features

-*   **EPUB Generation**: Convert multiple Kemono.su posts into a single, well-structured EPUB file.
+*   **EPUB Generation**: Convert multiple Kemono posts into a single, well-structured EPUB file.
 *   **Image Inclusion**: Automatically downloads and embeds images from post content.
 *   **Table of Contents**: Generates an interactive Table of Contents (TOC) within the EPUB for easy navigation.
 *   **Chapter Selection**: Select individual posts or define a range of chapters to include.